 Gas appliances should be disconnected by your service provider to ensure safety to you, your family and your movers.

-Contact your insurance carrier to inquire on additional insurance during your move.
-Your mover is required to carry a standard of insurance but you may want to insure your items over and above their coverage.
+Contact your insurance carrier to inquire on additional insurance during your move or ask your mover what additional coverage they can provide.
+All movers are required to carry a standard of insurance but you may want to insure your items over and above their coverage.

 Extra large or heavy furnishings may require special attention or equipment.
 Please discuss these items with your mover prior to the move day.

 Discuss access to locations with your mover prior to the move.

 Weed out plants!
 Plants are perishable and chances are they will not do well with the move.
 Watering them within 2 days before your move may lead to water damage to your other items during transit.
 Your mover may not agree to take plants that have moist soil and will leave dirt or debris behind.
 Your mover can not guarantee the condition of plants upon the arrive to the new location.

 Pets should be removed from the premises the day of the move for their protection and to avoid injury to the movers or damage to your furnishings.

 Plan to transport any guns, ammunition, alcoholic beverages and flammable items in your own vehicle.
 Your mover legally cannot transport these hazardous items for you.
 All fuel must be removed from gas engines prior to your move.